-In 2021 we provided a grant to Center for Psychiatric Rehabilitation at Boston University of \$5,000 to help them engage their programming more directly with families and help them learn what's needed to support their teen who is struggling with mental health challenges.
-Since our partnership with the Center began in 2018, we have donated \$18,500 to the NITEO program.
+In 2022 we provided a grant to Center for Psychiatric Rehabilitation at Boston University of \$5,000 to help them engage their programming more directly with families through their Flourishing Families Program, and help them learn what's needed to support their teen who is struggling with mental health challenges.
+Since our partnership with the Center began in 2018, we have donated \$23,500 to the NITEO program.